carlos-a-g-h/builds-unofficial/README.md

 ## DISCLAIMER

-I am not an oficial maintainer of any of the binary blobs at in this repo.
-Use at your own risk
+I am not an oficial maintainer of any of the projects that are being built here

+The binary blobs being released here are mainly for matching specific requirements and dependencies

+Use them at your own risk; if you have any doubts you can check the workflows that produced the builds